triton-inference-server/triton_distributed/runtime/rust/README.md

 See the [README.md](./python-wheel/README.md) for details

-The Python and Rust `hello_world` client and server examples are interchangable, so you can start the Python `server.py` and talk to it from the Rust `client`.
+The Python and Rust `hello_world` client and server examples are interchangeable, so you can start the Python `server.py` and talk to it from the Rust `client`.